 During the spring, there are sometimes a limited number of flowering plants.
 However, dandelions tend to bloom on a consistent basis and can provide at least some sustenance to pollinators until other plants begin to bloom.
 On sunny days, close inspection of dandelions in a yard will reveal several different pollinators foraging for pollen (Figure 1 and Figure 2).

-Pollinators often rely on a diverse assemblage of flowers and pollen to meet their dietary needs, so consider holding off on removing dandelions until other flowers, trees, and shrubs are blooming.
+Pollinators often rely on an assemblage of flowers and pollen to meet their dietary needs, so consider holding off on removing dandelions until other flowers, trees, and shrubs are blooming.

 If you do choose to use herbicides to remove dandelions, make sure to read and follow all label directions.
 Pay close attention to required personal protective equipment, and re-entry intervals (especially if children and/or pets use the lawn).